Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_single.md

 In which case, they simply are the same environments with a single agent using the `PettingZoo` APIs.

+The Purpose of these is to allow researchers to debug multi-agent learning algorithms.

 ## Action Space
-The action spaces is depended on the partitioning
+The action spaces is depended on the partitioning.

 ## Observation Space
 The agent receives the same observations as the single agent Gymnasium environment.